CypRiv/genal/docs/source/introduction.rst

 .. image:: Images/MR_plot_SBP_AS.png
    :alt: MR plot

-You can select which MR methods you wish to plot with the ``methods`` argument.
+You can select which MR methods to plot with the ``methods`` argument.
 Note that for an MR method to be plotted, they must be included in the latest :meth:`~genal.Geno.MR` call of this :class:`~genal.Geno` instance.

-If you wish to include the heterogeneity values (Cochran's Q) in the results, you can use the heterogeneity argument in the :meth:`~genal.Geno.MR` call.
+To include the heterogeneity values (Cochran's Q) in the results, you can use the heterogeneity argument in the :meth:`~genal.Geno.MR` call.
 Here, the heterogeneity for the inverse-variance weighted method:

 .. code-block:: python